Prickly Gooseberry is a native woody shrub and is the most common wild gooseberry.

 Below: Mature fruit in July to mid-August.
 2nd photo - Shape of a larger lower leaf with palmate indented lobes and a more heart-shaped base.

 Notes: Prickly Gooseberry is indigenous to the Garden area.
 Eloise Butler catalogued it on April 29, 1907.
+There is no record of any re-planting.
 It is native to Minnesota in most counties except the SW, the far NW and the most NE.
 In North America its range is the eastern half of the country except the gulf coast.
 In Canada it is found in Ontario and Quebec.

 Edible: Fruit is edible right off the plant and made into jams and preserves.